 And above 4000maltitude, the weather is quite unpredictable.
 Hence, you must always prepare for sudden changes in weather conditions.

 Like the rest of Nepal, this beautiful region experiences 4 distinct seasons.
 These are Spring, summer, autumn, and winter.
 Each season lasts around 3 months.
-To give you a better idea, listed below are the weather condition and temperatures you may face during each month of the year.
+To give you a better idea, listed below are the Manaslu Trek Weather and Temperature conditions you may face during each month of the year.

 Spring (March, April, May)

 In Nepal, the spring season is in the months of March, April and May.
 You can witness the colorful blooms of the local flowers like rhododendron in the lower regions of the trek during this season.
 To witness the blooms at their best, do this trek in early April up until mid-May.

 This season is also the safest of all seasons for a trekking expedition.
 This season has the lowest risks of avalanches, landslides, and other climatic hazards.

 Manaslu Trek Weather and Temperature March

 March is the official beginning of the spring season in Nepal.
 It brings you cool temperatures and welcomes you to explore the Manaslu region.

 Early March is still cold with the winter saying its final farewell.
 The average temperatures can drop to -6 degrees Celsius in the higher regions of the trek.
 By the second week of March, the average temperatures start to rise to bring warm weather and temperatures.

 In the lower regions of the trails, you can enjoy the stunning flora and fauna.
 You can enjoy colorful blooms of the rhododendron forest, green fields, and farms in the laps of white snow-capped mountains.